newamericafoundation/digi_survey_assure/docs/009-best_practices.md

 ## Maintaining Privacy (Important!)

 - NEVER include identifying information in survey questions.
 While that information isn't sent to the blockchain, the information will be displayed in some places throughout the application.
 - Anonymous, in the sense of this application, is limited to data being hashed.
 The application, being real time, cannot prevent process issues from potentially revealing user identities.
 For example, if responses are coming in one-by-one, it is relatively easy to determine who submitted that survey response.
-You can avoid this by having multiple users taking the survey at once so that it is less clear which response maps to which person, or you can avoid it by deactiving your real-time listener (webhook) from your data source and manually importing the survey responses in batches every couple of hours/days.
+You can avoid this by having multiple users taking the survey at once so that it is less clear which response maps to which person, or you can avoid it by deactivating your real-time listener (webhook) from your data source and manually importing the survey responses in batches every couple of hours/days.

 ## Separate live and test surveys